The BC Family Law Act defines guardians as the people responsible for:

 - any family or child protection court proceedings you've been involved in

 When the three records checks are complete, attach them to the affidavit as exhibits.
 You'll need to swear or affirm the affidavit — see Who can swear an affidavit?
 You can also do this at the court registry when you go to file the affidavit.

 Deadlines for Provincial Court

-- Your records checks must be dated within 60 days of when you filed your affidavit.
+- Your records checks must be dated no more than 60 days before you file your affidavit (Form 5).